Military Defense Lawyers serving Florida - Court-Martial Attorneys

 Eglin AFB Valparaiso

-Eglin AFB is operated by Air Force Materiel Command and is located in Valparaiso, Florida.
+Air Force Materiel Command in Valparaiso, Florida operates Eglin AFB.
 The air base was established as Valparaiso Bombing and Gunnery Base on June 14, 1935, and was later renamed Eglin Field on August 4, 1937.
 It is currently home to the 96th Air Base Wing.
 Our military defense attorneys defend Article 120 UCMJ sexual assault charges throughout Florida.

-The Air Armament Center is headquartered at Eglin AFB.
-The base is also one of the Air Force Materiel Command’s three product centers.
-The Air Armament Center, the Air Force focal point for all its armaments, is responsible for developing and sustaining air-delivered weapons.
+The Air Armament Center is headquartered at Eglin AFB, one of the Air Force Materiel Command’s three product centers.
+The Center is the Air Force’s focal point for all its armaments and is responsible for developing and sustaining air-delivered weapons.

 Hurlburt Field Mary Esther